AeloveRim/TahrovinGrit/README.md

 - Disable everything in the CS Resources section.
 However, if you are playing an existing game, do not disable Eld-beri.
 - Disable everything in the ReShade section
 - Activate VR FPS Stabilizer - Occlusion FPS boost
-- Reinstall Faster HDT-SMP and select AVX or AVX2 if your CPU supports it
+- Reinstall Faster HDT-SMP - VR XML and select AVX or AVX2 if your CPU supports it

 ## Loading takes too long!
 Shouldn't have put the modlist on a HDD - I did warn you earlier in this very readme.